Tgcohce/solana-university-hackathon/README.md

-# Keystore - Passkey Multi-Sig Wallet for Solana
+# Keyless - Infrastructure-as-a-Service

-🏆 **Hackathon Project** - A Solana wallet that uses FaceID/TouchID (passkeys) instead of seed phrases, powered by the new secp256r1 precompile (SIMD-0075).
+**Hackathon Project** - For the demo we created a Solana wallet that uses FaceID/TouchID (passkeys) instead of seed phrases, powered by the new secp256r1 precompile, and enabled Keyless Arhictecture.

-## 🎯 The Demo
+## The Demo

 1. User creates wallet with FaceID → no seed phrase needed
 2. Adds phone as backup device → multi-device support